CoursesAdvanced scripting for DevSecOpsTesting Bash: bats, ShellCheck & CI gates

 }

-@test "config path defaults when unset" {
+@test "config_path defaults when APP_CONFIG is unset" {

 unset APP_CONFIG